bragefuglseth/otto/README.md

 Follow these instructions to install Otto:

 1. Go to the [Discord developer page](https://discord.com/developers/applications) and create a new application.
-Create a bot for your application.
+Add a new bot user to your application.
 2. Create a test server.
 3. Fork this repository.
 Clone your fork into your environment.
 4. Create a copy of `.env-example` and rename it to `.env`.